 - 1/3 cup plus 2 tbsp black strap molasses

 - 1 tbsp water plus more if needed

 - 1/4 tsp ground ginger

 - Line two baking sheets with parchment paper.

-- In a large bowl, whisk together the flour, baking soda, cinnamon, ground cloves, nutmeg, ground ginger, and kosher salt.
+In a large bowl, whisk together the flour, baking soda, cinnamon, ground cloves, nutmeg, ground ginger, and sea salt.

-- In the bowl of a stand mixer, beat together the brown sugar, oil, and molasses on medium speed until smooth in texture, about 3-5 minutes.
+In the bowl of a stand mixer or using your hands, beat together the coconut sugar, coconut oil, and molasses on medium speed until smooth in texture, about 3-5 minutes.

 - Turn the speed to low and add the egg, Beat for an additional minute until well combined.
 With the mixer still on low, slowly add the flour mixture.
 Once all the dry ingredients are incorporated, mix on medium speed for an additional minute.
 At this time, if you find the mixture is too crumbly and needs moisture, add 1 tsp. oil and 1 tbsp. water and mix well.
 Add an additional tsp. oil and tbsp. water if necessary.

-- Add the candied ginger and mix until well combined.
+Add the fresh ginger and mix until well combined.

 - Bake 9-13 minutes.
 The cookies will be cracked on top and soft inside.
 Don't wait for the cookies to turn golden, as that will overcook them.
 Remove the cookies from the oven and let stand on baking sheets for 2-3 minutes.
 Transfer to wire rack to cool completely.